Electric Scooter Safety – Avoid Accidents With This Complete 17-Step Checklist

 Xiaomi M365 Pro User Manual Page against riding in the rain

-I’m always surprised at the number of people that have never even opened their scooter’s manual.
+I’m always surprised at the number of people who have never even opened their scooter’s manual.

 True, they may be boring, but they do contain a lot of important information inside.